tryDmitriyCatch/timetrackingapp/readme.md

 yarn watch --dev
 ```

+### P.S

+Make sure that your local url matches one in .env-front file

 ### Enjoy!

 ## Usage

-Since we ran our fixtures command, we will now be able to login using one of following credentials:
+Since we ran our fixtures command, there are couple of users available for us.

-User: user(1 through 10)@test.com
+User: user2@test.com
 Password: test